 In 1977 Mayer received his BBA Degree in Management from Texas Tech University.
 He and Kathy Kistenmacher met while attending Texas Tech and were married in 1978.
 After twelve years of sales in the automotive aftermarket, the family moved to Austin, where Mayer earned a Master’s in Divinity from the Episcopal Theological Seminary of the Southwest in 1992.

 Bishop Mayer was ordained deacon in 1992 by the Rt.
 Rev. Donis Patterson and ordained priest in 1993 by the Rt.
 Rev. James Stanton, both in the Episcopal Diocese of Dallas.
 He then served as curate at St. James Episcopal Church in Texarkana before being called to the Church of the Heavenly Rest in Abilene – first as associate rector in 1994, and then as rector in 1995.
-He was consecrated as bishop of the Diocese of Northwest Texas on March 21, 2009, in Lubbock, where he and Kathy now reside.
+He was consecrated as bishop of the Diocese of Northwest Texas on March 21, 2009, in Lubbock.
 The Mayers have two grown children, both married, and two grandchildren.

 Download a coloring and activity book for children to learn about the bishop, our diocese, and our church.